sodasoba1/sodasoba1/docs/add-new-br.md

 once you've finished transferring you will see success in green

-!!!Warning "You will need to reboot for icons to refresh"
+!!!Warning "You will need to reboot for icons to refresh :material-restore:"